Egg Incubation Program

 What breed are the chickens?

-We have a variety of different chickens in our coop, so most of our chicks crossbreeds of the following: Rhode Island Red, Barred Rock, Polish, Silkie, Wyandotte, Buff Orpington, Australorp and Easter Eggers.
+We have a variety of different chickens in our coop, so most of our chicks are crossbreeds of the following: Rhode Island Red, Barred Rock, Polish, Silkie, Wyandotte, Buff Orpington, Australorp and Easter Eggers.
 Most of the eggs will be brown, but you may get some white, blue or green eggs.

 Do you have duck eggs for incubation?